 Lucca contains many lovely churches including Romanesque masterpieces like San Frediano and San Michele.
-Lucca picture gallery at Palazzo Mansi is often overlooked.
-It contains a minor collection of Medici pictures and a number of very rich rooms decorated in historic silks and dated tapestries.
+The picture gallery at Palazzo Mansi is often overlooked, but contains a small collection of Medici pictures and a number of very rich rooms decorated in historic silks and dated tapestries.
 Likewise, Villa Giunigi sketches in Lucca's history through a variety of objects from medieval wood cuts, busts, Roman statues and some superb allegorical pictures by the 18th century Grand Tour's favourite portrait artist Pompeo Batoni, a native of Lucca.

 Pisa is a very pleasant city set on the banks of River Arno, a bustling university town where everyday life carries on despite the tourists that descend on it!
 The main hub is the Campo dei Miracoli, where you will find the cross-shaped Cathedral, the Leaning Tower and the Baptistry, as well as the Cemetery.
 All are incredible works of architecture and no matter how many pictures you have seen, nothing really prepares you for seeing them in real life.
 In the town itself you will find some interesting shops, good restaurants and less touristy cafes.
 The Piazza dei Cavalieri is a beautiful irregular shaped square, noted for its facade adorned with frescoes and topped with large busts of the Medici family.
 The Botanical Gardens, only a few minutes' walk from the Tower, are the oldest botanical gardens in Europe, founded in the 1540s.
 For a view over the city's rooftops, climb the Torre Guelfa on the northern bank of the river.